 We have discussed what can happen to your vehicle when bird poop is not cleaned quickly.
 So let’s jump right in and learn how to get bird poop off your cars paint.

 Don’t panic if some roaming (maybe I should say stupid?
 I know that’s what I call them when they leave me a present) bird has left some memories on your truck’s body; here is a list of tips and procedures that you can follow to make your car look clean and attractive again.

 Most people don’t find time to remove bird poop off the car as quickly as possible.
 Others are too lazy to get it done at the cost of energy, especially in the case of wrinkled or fractured etching.

 In such a situation, they wait for their car wash session to remove the droppings.
 Delaying will cause more damage to your car’s paint.

 The uric acid we discussed earlier in the birds’ feces gets enough time to react with the car’s painted surface, resulting in damage to its clear coat and, if left long enough, the base coat paint.

 As gross as it is, it is easier to remove when fresh and wet; you can use a microfiber towel to wipe and clean the car.
 Nonetheless, if the poop has recently turned dry, pour some water, and let it soften.
 Later on, you can wipe it off with a clean towel or microfiber cloth.

-Below are a few home items that you can have that can help loosen and clean the poop as well.
+Below are a few home items that you can have that can help loosen and remove bird poop as well.